-The board of directors shall appoint from among itself the members and chair of the committee.
+The board of directors shall appoint from amongst itself the members and chair of the committee.
 The committee must have at least three members.
 The members of the committee shall have the expertise and experience required for the duties of the committee.

 As the committees act as support for the board of directors and prepare matters falling within the competence of the board of directors, the board of directors shall appoint the members of the committees from among the directors.
 Although the members of the committee are elected from among the directors, the committee may also, when necessary, invite external experts to its meetings in addition to the representatives of the company.
+The diversity of the know-how, experience, and opinions of the committee members contributes to open discussion and the committee's ability to address the issues under its responsibility in a comprehensive manner.